GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/search-replace-and-store-again/en.md

 <p>Visit my website: https://mysite.com.</p>
 ```

-...are added the correspondig `<a>` tag around them (while also removing the domain from the text, and adding a `target` to open in a new window), becoming:
+...are added the corresponding `<a>` tag around them (while also removing the domain from the text, and adding a `target` to open in a new window), becoming:

 ```html
 <p>Visit my website: <a href="https://mysite.com" target="_blank">mysite.com</a>.</p>